abdelmounim-dev/ride_crafters/README.md

 RideCrafters is the backend for a ride-hailing application.
 It provides the necessary API endpoints for managing trips, locations, and reservations.
 This project is designed to handle all the server-side logic and database interactions for the ride-hailing app, allowing the frontend to focus on user interactions.

+## Technologies

+The project is built using the following technologies:
+- Laravel: A PHP framework for building web applications
+- sqlite: A lightweight database engine for storing application data
+- Composer: A package manager for PHP
+- Sanctum: A Laravel package for API authentication

 ## Installation

 Follow these steps to install the project: